Harry and Meghan's wedding: The real falling out before the big day

 However, when it came to arranging that day, the book claims “no matter how many requests were sent by Kensington Palace, the Queen’s personal dresser didn’t respond”.

-Kelly is one of the few people allowed to actually touch the Queen and because of their close relationship, is on call for Her Majesty almost all the time.
+Kelly is one of the few people allowed to actually touch the Queen and because of their close relationship, is on call almost all the time.

 However despite knowing about palace protocol and the two women being in Windsor for Easter, Harry “didn’t believe that Angela was truly unavailable”.

 Read more: What Meghan was like on her wedding day, from those who were there